-These three items appeared separately in the original version of the Around Naples Encyclopedia on the dates indicated and have been consolidated here onto a singe page.
+These items appeared separately in the original version of the Around Naples Encyclopedia on the dates indicated and have been consolidated here onto a singe page.
 There is information on the main university (Frederick II), the University of Campania (formerly the 2nd University of Naples, as well as links to separate pages on the Orientale University, the Parthenope University, and the Suororsola University.

 The main building of the University of Naples is on Corso Umberto, one block east of Piazza Borsa.
 The building was erected between 1897 and 1908 as part of the massive urban renewal of that portion of the city, which saw the construction of the main boulevard, itself.

 Officially, the university is named for Frederick II of Swabia, the Holy Roman Emperor, who founded the university in the thirteenth century.
 It is, thus, one of the oldest such institutions in Europe.
 Originally, the premises of the university were at the nearby church of San Domenico Maggiore.
 This was at the time when Thomas Aquinas (1225-74) taught theology there.
 The University was moved in 1615 to the building that now houses the National Museum.
 It moved from there to its present location off of Corso Umberto in 1777, moving into what had been a Jesuit monastery and college.
 That structure was the Chiostro del Salvatore, built in the late 1500s.
 The main university building on Corso Umberto is simply a front for that older building behind it, which now houses the university library.
 [More on other ex-monasteries.]

 is vast, stretching up the hill towards Piazza

 San Domenico Maggiore; it is one modern city

 block wide, as well, and includes the university

 across Corso Umberto, the University has

 additional space in the ex-monastery of San Pietro

 closed in 1808.
 That two-level monastery, built in